Home > Glossary of Terms

 Radiant powerThe time rate of flow of radiant energy, expressed in watts.

 RayA geometric representation of a light path through an optical medium.
-A line perpendicular to the wave front, indicating the direction of radiant energy flow.
+A line perpendicular to the wavefront indicates the direction of radiant energy flow.
 See also: Mode.

 Rayleigh scatteringScattering by refractive index fluctuations (inhomogeneities in material density or composition) that are small with respect to wavelength.
 The scattered field is inversely proportional to the fourth power of the wavelength.
 See also: Scattering.